Ballistica Logo

 Bases: object

-Defines which AppModes to use to handle given AppIntents.
+Defines which AppModes are available or used to handle given AppIntents.

 Category: App Classes